JuliaPy/PyPlot.jl/README.md

 ## Usage

-Mostly, the function signature is the same as calling pyplot in python / ipython, except some semantic differences due to the implementation:
+Most function signatures are same to corresponding functions in pyplot, except some semantic differences due to the implementation:

 * [kwargs][]: use `:color, "red"` for `color="red"`
 * escaping characters: use `\\` for `\` to escape characters.